hermantai/CodePath-TwitterClient/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!

+  * Scroll to top when tapping on the toolbar
+  * A snackar is shown for network error and the user can reload (either fetching newer or older items)

 ## Video Walkthrough